Youssefzahir/pinger/README.md

 Use:
 ----------
-Used to ping different ip addresses from cli in one line.
+Used to ping different ip addresses from CLI in one line.
-It accepts command line arguments to use a file containing IP addresses to ping.
+It accepts command line arguments to use a file containing the IP addresses to ping.
-If pinger is run without command argument it will default to presenting prompts to guide user.
+If pinger is run without commandline argument it will default to presenting prompts to guide user.

   usage: pinger.py [-h] [-f FILE] [address [address ...]]